All posts

 Which bookkeeping services accept non-resident LLC founders?

-Of the widely known bookkeeping services, doola and Pilot are confirmed to serve non-resident LLC founders. doola is built specifically for this market, serving entrepreneurs in 175+ countries.
-Pilot confirms support for any US entity regardless of founder location.
-Bench explicitly excludes businesses with non-US citizen shareholders.
-Fondo serves only Delaware C-Corps.
-1-800Accountant does not confirm non-resident support on their website.
+doola and Pilot are the two confirmed options. doola is built specifically for non-residents (175+ countries).
+Pilot accepts any US entity regardless of founder location.
+Bench explicitly excludes non-US citizen shareholders.
+Fondo only does Delaware C-Corps.
+1-800Accountant doesn't confirm non-resident support on their site.

 Is Form 5472 required for foreign-owned single-member LLCs?